Newtown (Qld)

 Health performance in Newtown is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data shows significant hurdles for Newtown, with common health conditions prevalent across both younger and older age groups.
-Private health cover stands at approximately 49% of the total population (~5,263 people), lower than the national average of 55.3%.
+Health data indicates significant health challenges in Newtown, with common conditions prevalent across both younger and older age groups.
+Approximately 49% (~5,263 people) have private health cover, lower than the national average of 55.3%.

-Mental health issues and asthma are the most common medical conditions in the area, affecting 11.3% and 9.5% of residents respectively.
-62.7% of residents declare themselves completely clear of medical ailments, compared to 65.3% across Rest of Qld.
-The area has 16.8% of residents aged 65 and over (1,795 people), lower than the 18.8% in Rest of Qld.
-Health outcomes among seniors present some challenges, broadly mirroring those of the general population.
+Mental health issues affect 11.3% of residents, while asthma impacts 9.5%.
+About 62.7% report no medical ailments, compared to 65.3% in Rest of Qld.
+Newtown has 16.8% (1,795 people) aged 65 and over, lower than the 18.8% in Rest of Qld.
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health